BodSix/Sparrow-Framework/README.markdown

 will need to have a basic understanding of Objective-C – but there’s no way around that on the iPhone anyway.

-If you have already worked with Adobe™ Flash/Flex technology, you will immediately befriend with Sparrow since it uses lots of similar concepts and naming schemes.
-That said, everything is designed to be as intuitive as possible, so any Java™ or .Net™ developer will get the hang of it quickly as well.
+If you have already worked with Adobe Flash/Flex technology, you will immediately befriend with Sparrow since it uses lots of similar concepts and naming schemes.
+That said, everything is designed to be as intuitive as possible, so any Java or .Net� developer will get the hang of it quickly as well.

 How to start?